 - A box of food-safe gloves is a kitchen essential, and I always wear them when I’m working with raw meat.
 Who wants to have to clean raw meat out from under their nails?
 Not me!
 A box is very inexpensive and will last a long time.

-- Fresh herbs are always delicious!
-When I have fresh Italian parsley, I add a generous amount.
-Since I make these so often, I don’t always do that, but if I’m making them for guests or to serve at a holiday meal, I always add the parsley.
+- When I have fresh Italian parsley, I add a generous amount.
+I don’t always do that, but if I’m making them for guests or to serve at a holiday meal, I always add the parsley.
 Let’s be honest.
 Sausage balls aren’t the prettiest dish, and that little pop-up green makes them look a little more appetizing.

 - Since Parmesan cheese acts as a binder, I don’t recommend swapping it for a soft cheese like cheddar or mozzarella.
 However, any finely grated hard cheese will work.
 I’ve used pecorino and manchego with great results!